Bonnie Ham

 Bonnie D. Ham (born October 5, 1947) is an American politician from the state of New Hampshire.
-A Republican, Ham has represented the 5th Grafton district in the New Hampshire House of Representatives since 2020.
+A Republican, Ham most recently represented the 5th Grafton district in the New Hampshire House of Representatives from 2020 to 2022.

-Prior to her election to the State House in 2020, she served two stints in the State House from 1992 to 2006 and again from 2016 to 2018.
+Prior to her election to the New Hampshire House of Representatives in 2020, she served two previous stints in the same legislative body from 1992 to 2006 and again from 2016 to 2018.
 She previously served as a Woodstock Selectman from 1974 to 1992.